Nikky0303/DSA-Documentation/README.md

 ## Project 1 Topic: Amazon Product Review Analysis (RetailTech Insights)

 ### Project Overview
-A certain dataset consists of 16 Columns and 1,465 Row was given for this project, to analised the product, customer review data etc to generate insights that will serve as a guide of improvement in product, market strategies and customer engagement.
-The following task was carried out with the applicable solution during the analysis procedure.
+RetailTech Insights ia a company that provides e-commerce analytics solutions and the owner of this project, an excel.u;sx file consists of 16 Columns and 1,465 Rows was given, to analised the product, customer review data etc to generate insights that will serve as a guide of improvement in product, market strategies and customer engagement for future decision making.

 ### Data Source
 The primary source of that used here is Amason Case Study.ulsx that was provided and downloaded for analysis purpose.